 Code of Conduct

-The Gildan Code of Conduct also encompasses principles set forth by the Fair Labor Association (FLA), whose stated purpose is to protect workers' rights and improve working conditions worldwide, as well as the Worldwide Responsible Accredited Production’s (WRAP) set of principles, which takes into account best practices commonly agreed upon in the area of social responsibility.
+Gildan’s Code of Conduct also encompasses principles set forth by the Fair Labor Association (FLA) and the Worldwide Responsible Accredited Production (WRAP).
+The FLA’s stated purpose is to protect workers' rights and improve working conditions worldwide, while WRAP’s set of principles establishes best practices commonly agreed upon in the area of social responsibility.

-Our Code of Conduct guides our activities at each of our global operations and clearly states our position on a wide range of labour practice issues including hours of work, gender equality, age of majority, harassment, protecting the right of freedom of association, and many other best practices that Gildan management feels are integral to both our organization and our employees.
+Our Code of Conduct guides our activities at each of our global operational locations.
+Gildan’s Code of Conduct unmistakably asserts our position on a wide range of labour practices that include: child labor, forced labour, compensation, hours of work/overtime, health and safety as well as many other best practices that Gildan’s management feels are integral to both our organization and our employees.

-Every employee and management team member is required to comply with the Gildan Code of Conduct.
+Every employee and management team member is required to comply with Gildan’s Code of Conduct.

 Click here (pdf - 261.4Kb) to see our Code of Conduct in poster format.